ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual.md

 #### arch_logs Directory

-This is the directory containing backup log files for recovery.
-The location and name of this directory must be specified in the altibase.properties file.
+This directory contains archive log file.
+The location and name of this directory can be specified and changed in the altibase.properties file according to the user environment.

 #### altiComp Directory